nextcloud/documentation/developer_manual/digging_deeper/rest_apis.rst

 - *Access from web frontend* means the user is browses the Nextcloud web frontend with a browser.
 - *Access from an external app* indicates that the user is not using the normal browser (as logged in) but directly navigates a certain URL.
   This can be in a new browser tab or an external program (like an Android app or simply a curl command line).
+- *Access from external website* means that the user browses some third party web site and *magically* data from your app appears.
+  Technically, the other website would embed/load/use images, JSON data, or other resources from a URL pointing to the Nextcloud server.

 .. list-table:: Comparison of different API types
     :header-rows: 1